Foundation for a Drug-Free World Participates in Tampa Bay Humanitarian Film Festival

 Straight Edge: Behind the X may have been the most surprising of the presentations as Jordi Penner explored the Straight Edge Punk movement – a rock and roll style that strictly avoids any drug use by its musicians, or references to them in their songs.

-Each of the above filmmakers, and the others not listed, showed exceptional craftsmanship in addition to forwarding vital messages.
+Each of the above filmmakers, and the others not listed, showed exceptional craft in addition to forwarding vital messages.

 “It was our pleasure to support these important artists,” said Julieta Santagostino, President of FDFW Florida chapter.
 “We respect their help to spread the truth about drugs through aesthetic presentations.”